 Before digital records can be transferred to The National Archives they must be appraised and selected for permanent preservation and reviewed for sensitivity.
 Once these steps have been completed and the records prepared, they may be delivered to The National Archives.
-Open born-digital records and their metadata will then be free to view and download from anywhere in the world on our online catalogue, Discovery.
-If your organisation is transferring born-digital records to The National Archives then ensure you have been on our free ‘Introduction to Digital Transfer’ training course.
+Open born digital records and their metadata will then be free to view and download from anywhere in the world from our online catalogue, Discovery.

-The following pages will provide you with some more details around the steps to be taken in the digital transfer process aligned with the gateways you might be familiar with from transferring paper records.
+The following pages will provide you with more details on the steps to be taken in the digital transfer process, aligned with the gateways you might be familiar with from transferring paper records.

-With regard to digital records, this includes Gateway 0, Digital continuity, which covers digital records management from the moment digital records are created to when they are ready to be transferred to The National Archives.
+With regard to digital records, this includes digital continuity, which covers digital records management from the moment digital records are created to when they are ready to be transferred to The National Archives.
 Digital continuity is about making sure that your information is complete, available and therefore usable for your business needs.
-For more information on Digital continuity see our separate suite of guidance.
+For more information on digital continuity see our separate suite of guidance.

 Born-digital records are those that have been natively created in digital format (rather than digitised from paper records).